AlynMing/Flashcard-10/readme.md

 ## Lab 3

 ### App Description
-Updated Flashcard App to enable the storing of data and accessing different flashcards in our study set.
+Updated Flashcard App to enable the storing of data, access to different flashcards in our study set, deletion of flashcards, and editing of an existing flashcard.

 ### App Walk-though